aminulmizi/aminulmizi.github.io/_projects/Rocket-Lauch.md

 </p>
 <h4><a id="cone">Nose cone</a></h4>
 <p>
 First, I sketched out the layout of the nose cone in 2d, which I did by using a T-spline and editing it until I was sattisfied with the shape.
-Next, I used the revolved the sketch 360°.
+Next, I revolved the sketch 360°.
 <figure>
     <img src="https://i.imgur.com/cxFNviH.png?1" alt="Nose cone" style="width:350px;height:250px;text-align:center;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic;"><strong>Designing the nose cone</strong></figcaption>